Insurance Clearance for F-1 Students

 1. F-1 Student Acknowledgement & Insurance Provider Certification Form (PDF) *

-1. Student needs to complete & sign the student section (TOP) of the form (You do not have to forward this form to the insurance company) AND
+1. Student needs to complete & sign the student section (TOP) of the form (DO NOT forward this form to the insurance company)

-2. Proof of Insurance (PAID for the current semester)
+2. Proof of Payment for the current semester's insurance premium - proof of payment (samples)

 • Subscriber name

-• Confirmation that you purchased the UH Student Plan
+• Confirmation that you are on the UH Student Plan

 • Amount Paid